Lucy Williams BVA EMASS is Academic Dean of the College.

 Dr Christine Biscoe BDS(Syd) FADI FPFA was first elected to Council in 2012.
 Christine is an alumna of the Women’s College and her two sons are Paulines.
 After graduating she worked in the RAN before entering private practice as a dentist.
 Christine has run her own dental practice for 32 years.
 In 2016 she was appointed to the NSW Dental Council.

-Philip Barr BA DipEd(Syd) is the Head of Admissions and is responsible for recruitment of undergraduate students to the College.
+Philip Barr BA DipEd(Syd) serves on the Admissions Team of the College and works with the recruitment of undergraduate students to the College.
 He attended St Paul’s as a resident student from 1973-1976, where he served as Honorary Secretary of the Students’ Club and Director of Mummers.

 Philip has enjoyed a distinguished career in secondary education in Australia and the UK, most recently as the widely admired Master of the Lower School at Sydney Grammar School.
 In this role, he deputised for the Headmaster, interviewed all candidates for admission and scholarship, and was responsible for the general welfare and pastoral care of all boys in their first year at the School.